-Sport psychology is the study of how the mind influences sport performance and how sport participation can influence the mind.
+Sport psychology is the study of how the mind influences sport performance and how sport performance influences the mind.
 The interrelated nature of how mind affects performance and how performance affects mind means that sport psychology is a liquid concept.
-Those within sport (coaches, athletes, and their parents) need to adapt when the challenge of maintaining sport performance trickles down into how we understand ourselves in a sporting context.
+Coaches, athletes, and their parents must adapt when the challenge of achieving high-level performance affects how we understand ourselves in a sporting context.

 Sport provides similar challenges to those we experience in everyday life – competition, managing relationships, resolving conflicts, evaluating success, maintaining confidence, coping with stressors.
-Liquid Sport Psychology uses bespoke models to help athletes and coaches understand their sporting challenges.
+Liquid Sport Psychology uses bespoke models to help elite sporting juniors and coaches understand sporting challenges.
 Once you strip away abstract sports science theory you see sporting challenges for what they really are, the same challenges we face and overcome in everyday life.

-Research tells us that coaching is a challenging profession.
-Liquid Sport Psychology uses a bespoke model of expertise development that can help coaches understand how and why the challenging nature of coaching can influence their effectiveness, their motivation, and their professional self-understanding.
+Liquid Sport Psychology uses a model of expertise development that can help coaches understand how and why the challenging nature of coaching can influence their effectiveness, their motivation, and their professional self-understanding.

-I use specialist sport psychology knowledge to give coaches further insight into coaching from 3 different perspectives (player / coach / parent).
-In the first consultation I discuss issues that may arise for each coach, for example:
+We use our research and specialist analysis to give coaches further insight into coaching from 3 different perspectives – player / coach / parent.

 Athlete related issues – Empathetic accuracy between coach and player, player meta perspectives and their effect on player behaviour, talent development environment.